-We are kicking off our “Consult the Consultant” blog series with our best practices for crafting a Category 1 Special Construction RFP for school districts.
-In this post, Mighty River Chief Operating Officer Joe Freddoso and our team at EducationSuperHighway break down five key elements of Special Construction RFPs that can help you maximize the likelihood of receiving quality bids and getting your projects approved during E-rate PIA review:
+Continuing our “Consult the Consultant” blog series, we’re updating our best practices for crafting a Category 1 Special Construction RFP for school districts.
+In this post, Joe and our team at EducationSuperHighway break down five key elements of a special construction RFP that can help you maximize the likelihood of receiving quality bids and getting your projects approved during E-rate PIA review:

 1. Mandatory walk-throughs